kwai/DouZero/README.md

 ```
 python3 train.py --gpu_devices 0,1,2,3 --num_actors_devices 3 --num_actors 15 --training_device 3
 ```
+**Known issues for Windows systems:** You may encounter `operation not supported` error if you use a Windows system.
+This is because doing multiprocessing on CUDA tensors are not supported in Windows.
+However, our code extensively operates on the CUDA tensors since the code is optimized for GPUs.
+Thus, we recommend using a Linux server to train the models.
+Nontheless, Windows users can still evaluate the models with multiple processes and [run the demo locally](https://github.com/datamllab/rlcard-showdown).
+Please contact us if you find any solutions!

 For more customized configuration of training, see the following optional arguments:
 ```
 --xpid XPID           Experiment id (default: douzero)